NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Simulation study and discussion

 \subsection{Simulation study}

 In order to address the effectiveness of NN2Poly over several examples, the method is tested using different MLP configurations in a regression setting, trained over simulated data.
-The data is generated using polynomials of order $Q = 2$ and $p=5$ variables, using otherwise the same procedure described in Section~\ref{section_performance}, and considering only $5$ of the possible interactions of order 2.
+In these examples, the data is generated from polynomials of order 2 in 5 variables ($p=5$), limiting the number of possible interactions of order 2 to be 5 out of all possible, chosen at random.
+The coefficients of the selected terms in the polynomial are taken at random from $\{-2,1,2,1\}$.
+The predictor variables $X_i$ are generated from a uniform distribution in $[-10,10]$, taking 500 samples.
+Finally, the output $Y$ is computed using the selected polynomial coefficients and predictor variables and adding an error $\epsilon \sim \mathcal{N}(0,1)$.
+Then, the data set is randomly divided in a $75-25\%$ split for training and test, and subsequently scaled to the $[-1,1]$ interval.
 The NNs are created with 1, 3, 5 and 7 hidden layers, with 50 and 100 neurons per hidden layer, and different activation functions are tested (hyperbolic tangent, softplus and sigmoid) with the $\ell_1$-norm weight constraint.

 The NN2Poly method is applied after training, using Taylor expansion of order $8$ at each layer and $Q_{\mathrm{max}}=3$, obtaining the coefficients of a polynomial representation.
 This process is repeated 20 times for each NN configuration, and each time, the Maximum Squared Error (MSE) between the obtained polynomial predictions and the NN predictions is computed and represented in Fig. \ref{fig_MSE} (left).
 The MSE between the NN and the original response is also represented in Fig. \ref{fig_MSE} (right).
-It can be observed that the representation error achieved with NN2Poly is quite low, then slightly higher and increasing with the number of layers in the case of $\tanh()$.
+It can be observed that the representation error achieved with NN2Poly is quite low, then slightly higher and increasing with the number of layers in the case of the hyperbolic tangent.
 On the other hand, the softplus and sigmoid examples seem to get lower errors and improve with the number of layers.
 However, it should be noted that NNs using both the softplus and the sigmoid seem to have problems when actually learning the original response $Y$, as can be seen in Fig. \ref{fig_MSE} (right), where the NN performance does only achieve satisfactory results in the case of the hyperbolic tangent.